box/developer.box.com/content/guides/api-calls/types-and-formats.md

 ### Resources

-Most standard API responses where the only one resource is returned follow the following format.
+Most standard API responses where only one resource is returned follow the following format.

 ```json